An award-winning multimedia artist, ex-fashion photographer, creative director, and art educator.

 From Waking Dreams Solo Show Press Release:

-Ella’s imaginative and exuberant energy is cast throughout her works and paints an electrifying and stimulating sort of imagery.
-As a self-taught painter, Ella has trained herself to think and create freely without rules and restrictions.
+Ella’s imaginative and exuberant energy is cast throughout the works and paints an electrifying and stimulating sort of imagery.
+As a self-taught painter, Ella was trained to think and create freely without rules and restrictions.

 With spontaneity evocative of action painting, Ella’s otherworldly energy collaborates to produce imagery with luminescent depth and contrasty yet harmonious movement.